hermeznetwork/contracts/scripts/local-deployment/readme.md

      - Some address which can perform especial operations in the SC, if empty, the accounts in mnemonic will be used in order
      - Finally libraries, if empty, will be deployed

-   - A `deploy_output.json` will be created with all the address of the SC created, and the mnemonic index of the relevant accounts
+   - A `deploy_output.json` will be created in the same folder by default with all the address of the SC created, and the mnemonic index of the relevant accounts.
+The path can be set with the `pathOutputJson` parameter

 5. Run the deployment script:`node localDeploy.js`